devayanm/AssetHub/README.md

 ## 🛠️ Test User Credentials 🛠️

-To facilitate easy access for interviewers and others reviewing the project, you can use the following test login credentials:
+To facilitate easy access for reviewing the project, you can use the following test login credentials:

 | **Username** | **Password** |
 |--------------|--------------|